 Masika was 15 when she was first raped by a schoolteacher.
 Later, the militia raped her and her two daughters before killing her husband.
 After being cast out by her parents-in-law, she decided to offer counselling and shelter to other women who had experienced the same trauma.

-Victims of war attempting to rebuild their lives, as featured in Seeds of Hope She has now become a target for the rapists.
+She has now become a target for the rapists.
 "Since I have been doing this work, I have been raped three times," she says.
 "I have been beaten, tortured and left to die."
 On one occasion, a soldier raped her with his foot.

 "When he finished, he spat on me.
 That's when I thought about killing myself.
 I am constantly haunted by this," she says.